CRM Data Quality Guide

 How to Clean Your CRM Data (Without Spending a Week on It)

 Your CRM has thousands of contacts.
 Some have moved.
 Some are duplicated.
 Some are missing critical fields.
-Here's how to find and fix the problems systematically — not one record at a time.
+Here's how to find and fix the problems systematically, not one record at a time.

 The four CRM data problems nobody talks about

-1. Duplicates — the silent pipeline inflator
+1. Duplicates: the silent pipeline inflator

 The same person, uploaded by three different reps, in three different batches.
 Your pipeline looks 20% bigger than it actually is.
 Territory conflicts are inevitable.
 And when it hits the forecast, your board sees a number that doesn't exist.

-2. Stale contacts — the credibility killer
+2. Stale contacts: the credibility killer

-3. Job changes — the missed relationship
+3. Role and organisation changes: the missed relationship

 Median job tenure is 3.9 years (Bureau of Labor Statistics) and falling.
 Your past customer who championed your product just started at a new organisation.
-That's a warm introduction waiting to happen — if you know about it.
+That's a warm introduction waiting to happen, if you know about it.

-4. Missing fields — the productivity blocker
+4. Missing fields: the productivity blocker

 Your team is working from incomplete records.
 Half your contacts are missing LinkedIn URLs, a third have no phone number, and some don't even have a verified email.
-Your sales team can't call a number that isn't there — and AI tools can't automate what they can't verify.
+Your sales team can't call a number that isn't there, and AI tools can't automate what they can't verify.
 Gaps in the data slow everyone down.

 Why manual cleanup doesn't scale

 A CRM with 5,000 contacts would take one person over 1,000 hours of manual research.
-That's 6 months of full-time work — by which time the first contacts you cleaned are already going stale again.
+That's 6 months of full-time work, by which time the first contacts you cleaned are already going stale again.

 Manual cleanup is a treadmill.
 You need a systematic approach that processes contacts in bulk and keeps them current over time.